MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-hpc/finance/security-governance-compliance.md

 ---
-title: 'Finance HPC Governance | Microsoft Docs'
+title: Governance for finance HPC
-description: 'Azure landing zones for HPC in finance do not have any specific considerations or recommendations which would impact governance related decisions.'
+description: Learn about governance for HPC workloads in the finance sector.
 author: Rajani-Janaki-Ram
 ms.author: rajanaki
 ms.topic: conceptual